Sydney Harbour Bridge: Tolls

+The southbound toll was increased to $2.20 in July 2000 to account for the newly imposed goods and services tax (GST).
+The toll increased again to $3 in January 2002.

-In July 2008 a new electronic tolling system called e-TAG was introduced.
+In July 2008, a new electronic tolling system called e-TAG was introduced.
 The Sydney Harbour Tunnel was converted to this new tolling system while the Sydney Harbour Bridge itself had several cash lanes.
 The electronic system as of 12 January 2009 has now replaced all booths with E-tag lanes.
 In January 2017 work commenced to remove the southern toll booths.
 In August 2020, the remaining toll booths at Milsons Point were removed.
+Tolls rose in October 2023 for the first time in 14 years.

 Pedestrians

 The pedestrian-only footway is located on the east side of the bridge.
 Access from the northern side involves climbing an easily spotted flight of stairs, located on the east side of the bridge at Broughton Street, Kirribilli.
 Pedestrian access on the southern side is more complicated, but signposts in The Rocks area now direct pedestrians to the long and sheltered flight of stairs that leads to the bridge's southern end.
 These stairs are located near Gloucester Street and Cumberland Street.

 The bridge can also be approached from the south by accessing Cahill Walk, which runs along the Cahill Expressway.
 Pedestrians can access this walkway from the east end of Circular Quay by a flight of stairs or a lift.
 Alternatively it can be accessed from the Botanic Gardens.